I get this question ALL the time! People want to gauge their own likelihood for success based on others’ success.

 That said, I can give you some numbers and statistics — I just don’t have a percentage of failure and a percentage of success because I don’t require all students to report everything to me.
 That’d be a full-time job in and of itself, and I certainly don’t think universities do that for each of their degree programs, nor does anyone expect them to.

-While I don’t have the time or resources to keep track of who’s actively working after they graduate, I can tell you we have had 417 Transcript Proofreading graduates as of April 25, 2017.
+While I don’t have the time or resources to keep track of who’s actively working after they graduate, I can tell you we have had 695 Transcript Proofreading graduates and 237 General Proofreading graduates as of August 27, 2018.
 Read what some of those graduates have said about their experience.

 This type of proofreading work is very difficult, so my honest-to-goodness estimate is that NOT all of them are working post-graduation.
 Some people just won’t make it, and that is not a reflection on the quality of the course, that’s just a fact of life.
 I do my absolute best to make it crystal clear what this program entails, how difficult it is, and what you can expect to get out of it.
 But I cannot do the work for anyone — I cannot be there to make sure they don’t embarrass themselves by missing errors; I cannot be in the room to encourage them when they’re prospecting for clients.
 Personal responsibility is HUGE when you’re building a business for yourself.